Security Details

 Sending hb.db Offsite

 Compared to archive files, it’s much harder to send hb.db offsite because it is one large file that grows as backups are added.
 To avoid using more bandwidth on every backup, hb.db is sent incrementally to remotes (only modified data is sent).
-These increments are numbered hb.db.0, hb.db.1, etc. the original hb.db is recoered by combining these increments,
+These increments are numbered hb.db.0, hb.db.1, etc. the original hb.db is recovered by combining these increments,

 1. public SHA1 digest of the entire increment file